BUDGET$50.0M

 Detailed Financial Report

-Three Colors: Blue, released in 1993, entered the cinematic marketplace as a Drama film.
+In the competitive landscape of 1993, Three Colors: Blue debuted as a Drama film with significant commercial expectations.
 The production path for this project involved significant capital, with a reported budget of approximately $50.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory

 The box office journey for Three Colors: Blue has culminated in a worldwide gross of approximately $1.5M.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of -97%.
-The underwhelming numbers suggest a disconnect with the intended audience, limiting the film's potential for a long theatrical life.
+Despite the hype, the ticket sales faced headwinds, resulting in a total that fell short of the necessary threshold for theatrical profitability.

 Profitability & Verdict